brucenelson6655/serverless-pl-tool/README.md

 You can add you account number if you didn't add it in the credential file, create a custom name for the NCC.
 Also as descussed ealier in this doc the optional -I or --nprompt and -F or --force if needed.

-You will the the resource ID and type (blob, dfs) of the storage account or SQL and the workspace ID.
+You will add the resource ID and type (blob, dfs) of the storage account or SQL and the workspace ID.

-Run the commeand :
+Run the command :

     serverlesspl.py -C create_serverless_private_link -r /subscriptions/xxxxxxx-xxxxxx-xxxx-xxxx-xxxxxxxxx/resourceGroups/databricks-demo/providers/Microsoft.Storage/storageAccounts/mystoarge -t dfs -w 5205279068054683